openandclose/tosixinch/docs/options.rst

     when ``convert``, the program processes ``rsrcs``.
     Normally (if it is ``False``), it processes ``efile``.

-    I don't have much clear idea when and how it is used now.

 .. confopt:: css \*

     | (``sample``)